ENES-Merida/ParCFD2025.github.io/key-dates-registration.md

 Instructions for abstract submission can be found [here](/call-papers).

-Registration opens on July 28, 2025.
+Registration opens on August 25, 2025.
 You will have the following options:

  <table class="table is-fullwidth is-hoverable is-striped">
      <thead>